Summer season at Oswego’s Venue 1012 to feature two bands at each concert

 The Atomic Punks first formed in 1994.
 According to the group’s website, former Van Halen frontman David Lee Roth said Atomic Punks was the “best tribute to Van Halen ever.”

-On July 12, Loudernow will pay tribute to emo and pop-punk bands like Fall Out Boy, Taking Back Sunday, Blink 182 and Dashboard Confessional.
-That same night, Grunge – The Sounds of Seatte will perform songs by such groups as Alice in Chains, Nirvana, Pearl Jam and Soundgarden.
+On July 12, Loudernow will pay tribute to emo and pop-punk bands like Fall Out Boy, Taking Back Sunday, blink-182 and Dashboard Confessional.
+That same night, Grunge – The Sounds of Seattle will perform songs by such groups as Alice in Chains, Nirvana, Pearl Jam and Soundgarden.

 The music of The Eagles, Toby Keith, Luke Combs, Luke Bryan and Morgan Wallen also will be represented during the season.
 A full band schedule is at venue1012.com.